rails/rails/guides/source/action_text_overview.md

 The default way that an `<action-text-attachment>` is rendered is through the default path partial.

-To illustrated this further, let’s consider a User model:
+To illustrate this further, let’s consider a User model:

 ```ruby
 # app/models/user.rb